-Thai dipping sauce goes cocktail in this fish sauce–spiked Bloody Mary, seasoned with spicy sambal oelek, cilantro, and lime.
+This fish sauce–spiked Bloody Mary is seasoned with spicy Indonesian sambal oelek, cilantro, and lime.
 It's topped with a glug of beer for some effervescence and garnished with a sprinkle of crunchy fried shallots.

 - Fish sauce packs a funkier umami punch than traditional Worcestershire sauce.